Needing More Than Just Purpose

 These aren’t skills that depend on IQ as much as they are aspects of emotional intelligence.
 As most leaders have learned—sometimes the hard way—social and emotional competencies are key to turning an energy for achievement into something impactful and even empowering.

 In addition to strong emotional intelligence, turning a drive to achieve into something meaningful and inspiring also depends on an ability to communicate.
-A study with the Harvard Business School showed that embracing purpose only led to the business outcomes organizations hoped for (lower employee turnover, higher engagement, stronger bottom line) when employees had clear direction from their leaders.
+A study with the Harvard Business School showed that embracing purpose led to the business outcomes organizations hoped for (lower employee turnover, higher engagement, stronger bottom line) only when employees had clear direction from their leaders.
 In companies where employees reported that their work was meaningful and that leadership’s expectations were clear, stock market returns were 6.9% higher than the market average.
 The study came to call these Purpose-Clarity Organizations: companies where purpose doesn't just create a sense of camaraderie, but where it dovetails with clear and communicative management.

-If achievement-oriented leaders want to funnel their energy for success into something positive and effective—if they want to be the purpose-driven leader so many teams long for—a focus on emotional intelligence and clear communication is critical.
-Knowing what matters to you (self-awareness), knowing what matters to your team (empathy) and knowing who is capable of doing what (organizational awareness) are all part of getting the best out of a burning desire to win.
+If achievement-oriented leaders want to funnel their energy for success into something positive and effective—if they want to be the purpose-driven leaders so many teams long for—a focus on emotional intelligence and clear communication is critical.
+Knowing what matters to you (self-awareness), knowing what matters to your team (empathy), and knowing who is capable of doing what (organizational awareness) are all part of getting the best out of a burning desire to win.

 Co-written by Elizabeth Solomon